 A postcolonial perspective provides insights into how the dichotomies created under colonial eras continue to effect ICT practices in Uganda.
-When I think of postcolonial theory I think of it in a similar way as posthumanism.
+When I think of postcolonial theory, I think of it in a similar way as posthumanism.
 There is no end to colonialism.
 We are still residing in an anthropocentric worldview, where imaginaries of technological determinism and cultural essentialism uphold unequal power relations.
-The post prefix distinguishes a before and an after of colonialization, but it doesn't necessarily break with contemporary cultural, technological or capitalist borders.
-The term postcolonial is highly debated as it is very difficult to conclude who and what should be included or excluded in the discourse (Harding, eds.
-2011).
-Still, the term is useful for its crucial engagement of current social and technological practices genealogically bond by centuries of European colonialism.
-Postcolonial theory is a critical theory like feminist technoscience but what makes the postcolonial perspective particularly important is the focus on a geographical, political and historical problematization of Western institutionalized knowledge and how these epistemic structures can be reconfigured (Rydhagen, 2002).
+The prefix 'post' distinguishes a time before and after colonialisation, but it doesn't necessarily break with contemporary cultural, technological or capitalist borders.
+The term postcolonial is highly debated as it is very difficult to conclude who and what should be included or excluded in the discourse (Harding, 2011).
+Still, the term is useful for its crucial engagement of current social and technological practices which are genealogically bound by centuries of European colonialism.
+Postcolonial theory is a critical theory like feminist technoscience, but what makes the postcolonial perspective particularly important is the focus on a geographical, political and historical problematisation of Western institutionalised knowledge and how these epistemic structures can be reconfigured (Rydhagen, 2002).
 The modernist dichotomies "still operate in terms of global/local, first-world/third-world, Western/Indigenous, modern/traditional, developed/underdeveloped, big science/small-science, nuclear/non-nuclear, and even theory/practice" (Anderson, 2002, p.
 644).
-Postcolonial theory changes the epistemic structures of Western knowledge production "by writing against them, over them, and from below them by inviting reconnection to obliterated pasts and forgotten presents that never made their way into the history of knowledge" (Shome and Hegde, 2002, p.
+Postcolonial theory changes the epistemic structures of Western knowledge production "by writing against them, over them, and from below them by inviting reconnection to obliterated pasts and forgotten presents that never made their way into the history of knowledge" (Shome & Hegde, 2002, p.
 250).

-This subsection relates to the paper A conversation on mobile phone practices and development writings by a feminist postcolonial technoscientific scholar (SEE PART D, page XX).
-In the paper I discuss how positivist objectivity in research practices tend to categorize science, technology and development as neutral place-holders for innovation and entrepreneurship, thus making it difficult to question their embedded norms and values.
+This subsection relates to the paper A conversation on mobile phone practices and development - writings by a feminist postcolonial technoscientific scholar (see PART D, pages 121-133).
+In the paper, I discuss how positivist objectivity in research practices tend to categorise science, technology and development as neutral place-holders for innovation and entrepreneurship, thus making it difficult to question their embedded norms and values.
 When we acknowledge technology as relational we can place attention on the norms embedded in the design of ICTs.
 The dynamics of transformation is one of the cornerstones of development and economic growth.
 In an attempt to disrupt the linearity of this transformation I posit that a relational ontology should underscore all knowledge production.
-A relational ontology suggests a development narrative as a conversation rather than a singular, fixed directive as to what constitutes socio-economic development.
-We as researchers are implicated in the narration of what development is and the embedded metrics of failure and success.
-These actions motion the narrative of technological development in one direction and by doing so closes the door to other story lines and directions.
-Working with feminist technoscience I suggest that situated interventions in knowledge production and in the development discourse can provide an epistemological platform where more narratives are encouraged to grow and strive.
+A relational ontology suggests a development narrative as a conversation rather than a singular, fixed directive as to what constitutes socioeconomic development.
+We, as researchers, are implicated in the narration of what development is and the embedded metrics of failure and success.
+These actions motion the narrative of technological development in one direction and by doing so closes the door to other storylines and directions.
+Working with feminist technoscience, I suggest that situated interventions in knowledge production and in the development discourse can provide an epistemological platform where more narratives are encouraged to grow and strive.